eigr/eigr.github.io/eigr_io/blog/2023-05-10-beyond-monoliths-and-microservices.md

 Now let's introduce our Spawn technology and try to explore a little bit of how it can help us go further.

+Spawn is primarily based on two very powerful abstractions, the Sidecar pattern and the Actor Model.
+The former allows you to plant an application's components in a separate process or container providing isolation and encapsulation.
+This pattern enables applications to be composed of heterogeneous technologies and components, while allowing this separate process to handle the infrastructure layers without affecting the evolution of your business code.
+In turn, the second is a fascinating and relatively simple alternative for the development of distributed and concurrent systems.
+This model allows you to decompose your system into small units, called actors, that communicate only by passing messages.
+Actors encapsulate state and behavior in a single unit, and are lock-free, that is, when programming with actors you are free of semaphore, mutex and any type of synchronizing code.

+However, it goes beyond the basics of the Actor Model by exposing several software patterns in a simplified way for the developer.
+Spawn is also domain oriented to your business, allowing you to focus directly on the business problem, while the Spawn runtime handles things like state management and persistence, caching, inter-process calls, scalability, cluster management, scaling up and down, integration with external middleware, among many other non-functional requirements that software usually needs to achieve its final goals.
+Spawn is also a polyglot platform, allowing you to write Actors in different languages and allowing them to communicate with each other in a totally transparent way without the need to define REST or RPC interfaces between your Actors.
+Being based on the powerful [Erlang technology](https://www.wired.com/2015/09/whatsapp-serves-900-million-users-50-engineers/) you get the [best of what the Erlang Virtual Machine is capable of providing]() without giving up your natural domain language, be it Java, Typescript, Elixir, or another.

 TODO

 ## Conclusion